skoleapp/skole-frontend/README.md

-# skole-backend
+# skole-fronted

-Repository for the backend
+Repository for the frontend